 Field format – the format type of the field:

-A is alphabetic (A-Z) – characters in alphabetic fields must be in upper and lower case and left justified, one byte per character.
-Characters not used must be blank filled.
+A is alphabetic (A-Z) – both upper and lower case are acceptable in all non-specific fields – one byte per character.
+Alphabetic fields must be left justified and characters not used must be blank filled.

 For example, SMITH in a ten character field would be reported as SMITHbbbbb

 The character b is used to indicate blanks.

-AN is alphanumeric – both upper and lower case alphabetic characters and numeric characters are acceptable and left justified and one byte per character.
-Characters not used must be blank filled.
+AN is alphanumeric – both upper and lower case alphabetic characters are acceptable in non-specific fields only, for example, name and address fields – one byte per character.
+Alphanumeric fields must be left justified and characters not used must be blank filled.

-For example 10 FIRST STREET in a 20 character alphanumeric field would be reported as 10bFIRSTbSTREETbbbbb
+For example, 10 FIRST STREET in a 20 character alphanumeric field would be reported as 10bFIRSTbSTREETbbbbb

-The character b is used to indicate blanks.
+The character b is used above to indicate blanks.

+In addition, unless stated elsewhere in this specification, all other standard keyboard characters are accepted in alphanumeric fields.

 DT is a date in DDMMCCYY format.
 If the day or month component is less than 10, insert a leading zero.